fbvictorhugo/timer_box/README.md

 ![Scheme Fritzing](/res/timer_box_scheme_fritzing.png)

-The scheme was carried out with the [Fritzing](https://fritzing.org/) software.
-I tried to get as close as possible with the available components.
+The scheme was created out with the [Fritzing](https://fritzing.org/) software. *I tried to get as close as possible with the available components.*

 The schema file is also available here [scheme/timer_box.fzz](scheme/timer_box.fzz)